 1. Take Some Time to Learn About Autism

 Children with ASD have difficulty relating to other people.
 Some are not comfortable making eye contact.
-When they talk, it is usually about a topic they are passionate about.
-The setback is that they might talk about it for a prolonged period.
+Many have not developed ordinary language, but those who do talk are usually fixated on a topic they are passionate about.
+The setback is that they might talk about it for a prolonged period and have quite limited interaction with the person they are talking to.

-Although ASD doesn’t have a cure yet, there is hope through treatment.
-The aim is to help children to interact and communicate.
+Although ASD doesn’t have a cure yet, there is hope for improved functioning in all areas through treatment and early intervention.
+The aim is to help children to interact and communicate with others.

 What should you know about autism when babysitting?